 All EEB students are expected to make reasonable progress toward completion of all degree requirements.
 Beginning with the student's second year, each student must meet with their major advisor(s) and complete a required Annual Student Self-Assessment of student accomplishments and progress towards completing degree requirements.
 It is the student's responsibility to set up this yearly meeting and complete the Annual Student Self-Assessment by November 1st each year.
-Once complete, the Self-Assessment must be forwarded to the Graduate Program Administrator, who will then send copies of Self-Assessment to the major advisor(s), the current committee members, and the EEB Graduate Advisor.
+Once complete. the Self-Assessment must be routed through DocuSign for signature.
 [Note that the Annual Student Self-Assessment is different from the Annual Committee Meeting Self-Report that is discussed below.
-Both the Self-Assessment and the Self-Report are written by each student, but while the Annual Student Self-Assessment is written by a student to summarize the student's own views of accomplishments and progress towards completing degree requirements, the Annual

-Committee Meeting Self-Report summarizes the decisions and recommendations agreed upon during the annual meeting by the student's advisory Committee.
+Both the Self-Assessment and the Self-Report are written by each student, but while the Annual Student Self-Assessment is written by a student to summarize the student's own views of accomplishments and progress towards completing degree requirements, the Annual Committee Meeting Self-Report summarizes the decisions and recommendations agreed upon during the annual meeting by the student's advisory Committee.
 Both the Annual Student Self-Assessment and the Annual Committee Meeting Self-Report are used by the EEB Graduate Student Evaluation Committee in its annual review of graduate student progress, and when the EEB Awards Committee awards merit fellowships, research and travel funds.]
 Flagrant or repeated violation of submitting the required Annual Student Self-Assessment in time may affect a student's eligibility for TA or GRA appointments or for fellowship support.